pdmeyer/pdm.scale/readme.md

 # pdm.scale

-A library for working with 12 tone equal temperament scales in Max MSP.
+Utilities for working with 12 tone equal temperament scales in Max MSP.

 This package currently includes four gen patches: